-Our community needfinding will begin with reflective teamwork developed by the National Equity Project and Stanford K12 Lab.
-We understand that the first step to a truly inclusive mindset is self-awareness, so we’ll first work to uncover our own biases and blind spots that may otherwise impede our ability to welcome our entire community.
-This process of bias investigation will be continued throughout the life of our organization to ensure that our dedication to inclusiveness prevails.
+Our community needfinding will begin with reflective teamwork using Liberatory Design, a complexity approach to designing for equity developed by the National Equity Project and Stanford d.school K12 Lab.
+As a founding team, we understand that the first step to a truly inclusive mindset is self-awareness, so we’ll first work to uncover our own biases and blind spots that may otherwise impede our ability to welcome our entire community.

 Our outreach will include a combination (or all) of the following: community workshops; meetings; surveys; direct mail; face-to-face engagement; and, a Community Advisory Board.
 We’ll reach out to existing Alameda organizations to invite members to offer input and be a part of our project-building process.
 Establishing a Community Advisory Board will allow our team to facilitate ongoing, regular input from key community representatives and organizations.

 For more information, please download the slides (83mb) presented at the Community Meeting: Reuse & Restoration of the Carnegie Library on February 13, 2019.